sourcey/libsourcey/README.md

 ## Installation

-LibSourcey is cross platform and should compile on any system with a modern C++11 compiler.
+LibSourcey uses `CMake` to build the project files for the compiler on your platform, and should build on any system with a modern C++11 compiler.

-_Note:_ To compile LibSourcey with video and streaming capabilities enabled you should install the latest version of both FFmpeg and OpenCV, otherwise modules and features dependant on those librarieswill be disabled by default.
+_Note:_ To compile LibSourcey with video and streaming capabilities enabled you should install the latest version of both `FFmpeg` and `OpenCV`, otherwise modules and features dependent on those libraries will be disabled by default.

 ### Installing on Linux